Star Wars: Rise of Skywalker cameos, new characters explained

 Composer John Williams

-Look for the composer on the planet Kijimi, as the band of friends enter the droid shop.
-He appears for a moment only to shake his head in dismay at the group storming in.
+Look for Williams on the planet Kijimi, as the band of friends enter the droid shop.
+He appears for a moment, only to shake his head in dismay at the group storming in.

 Wedge Antilles, played by Denis Lawson

-The fighter pilot from the original trilogy makes a short cameo in the final battle as he races to help the Resistance.
+The fighter pilot from the Original Trilogy makes a one-shot cameo in the final battle: He's a gunner on the Millennium Falcon as it races to help the Resistance.

 Lin-Manuel Miranda as a Resistance fighter

-Though we didn't exactly spot him, this photo from set says it all: Miranda was there all along, blending in as a part of the Resistance.
-On Tuesday he also revealed he contributed music to the film.
+Though we didn't exactly spot him, this photo from the set says it all: Miranda was there all along, blending in as a part of the Resistance.
+On Tuesday he also revealed that he contributed music to the film, just like he did for The Force Awakens.
+(Update: We spotted him!
+Look for Hamilton himself when the Resistance is celebrating all together on the right side of your screen.
+He's in beige hugging a female fighter pilot.)

 Rey's parents

-Killing Eve's Jodie Comer plays Rey's mother in flashbacks, a woman committed to protecting her daughter.
+In flashbacks, Killing Eve's Jodie Comer plays Rey's mother, a woman committed to protecting her daughter.
+Her father, Emperor Palpatine's son, is played by Billy Howle, who appeared in Dunkirk and Outlaw King.

 Emperor Palpatine, Lando Calrissian, Force ghost Luke